 And what was that like?

 "Tiring," he says with a chuckle.

-The McCarthy era destroyed that circle, and Dunham blames the Red paranoia for starting a long, slow decline in American theater that still weighs heavily on him.
+The McCarthy era destroyed that circle, and Dunham blames the Red paranoia for starting a long, slow decline in American theater that weighs heavily on him still.
 For it was not his ambition to build train layouts.
 His true calling, his first profession, was Broadway set design.
-After he and Barbara graduated from Phil-adelphia's Tyler School of Fine Arts, Clarke began commuting from Philadelphia for the bright lights of New York and The Great White Way.
+After he and Barbara graduated from Philadelphia's Tyler School of Fine Arts, Clarke began commuting from Philadelphia for the bright lights of New York and The Great White Way.
 They worked together at the start, then she switched to a career in woodcuts, sculpture and children while Clarke continued working as a scenic artist.
-As the years passed, his curriculum vitae racked up a few score impressive entries: He designed scenery and lighting for dozens of operas and worked on more than 50 Broadway productions, including such hits as The Iceman Cometh and Bubbling Brown Sugar.
+As the years passed his curriculum vitae racked up a few score impressive entries: He designed scenery and lighting for dozens of operas and worked on more than 50 Broadway productions, including such hits as The Iceman Cometh and Bubbling Brown Sugar.
 In television he worked as a scenic artist for such diverse NBC productions as the soap opera "Another World" and "Saturday Night Live," plus a number of commercials.
 He's even designed for theme parks, world's fairs and industrial shows.
-In more than three decades, Dunham has designed all or part of more than 300 productions.
+In the three decades of his career, Dunham has designed all or part of more than 300 productions.

 But his first love remained Broadway.
 He began a collaboration with Harold Prince that continues to this day.
 In 1984 he received a Tony Award nomination for his work on the play The End of the World; in 1985 he received a second nomination for the musical Grind.
 Business couldn't be better, nor could his reputation.
 It was so good that, following his second Tony nomination, representatives of Citicorp approached him to bid on a massive model train layout to be displayed during the 1987 holiday season in the atrium of the 59-story Citicorp Center in midtown Manhattan.